-- 1. Excavate the pad area.
-Dig a foundation hole six inches deep with a perimeter measuring at least 110 x 130 inches. - 2.
-Grade and compact the excavated surface until it is firm and level. - 3.
-Trench out conduit paths through the foundation hole (from the cable feeder location).
-Refer to the pad drawings (on page 28) for conduit locations. - 4.
-Place the cable conduits into the conduit trench.
-Refer to the pad construction guidelines (on page 28) for conduit sizes and locations. - 5.
-Route the earth ground wire through the conduit trench (from the ground electrode).
+- Step 1: Excavate the pad area.
+Dig a foundation hole six inches deep with a perimeter measuring at least 110 x 130 inches. - Step 2: Grade and compact the excavated surface until it is firm and level. - Step 3: Trench out conduit paths through the foundation hole (from the cable feeder location).
+Refer to the pad drawings for conduit locations. - Step 4: Place the cable conduits into the conduit trench.
+Refer to the pad construction guidelines for conduit sizes and locations. - Step 5: Route the earth ground wire through the conduit trench (from the ground electrode).